The great AI war: whose side will you be on?

 The playing field will be levelled

-No one is going to stop you from going head to head with someone at your local squash court, but in the future AI will open up strategic options both in business and in personal life that were previously only available to the naturally clever or those with specialised degrees.
+No one is going to stop you from going head to head with someone at your local squash court, but in the future AI will open give us boosts in business and in personal life that were previously only available to the naturally clever or those with specialised degrees.
 We will all become fantastically self-sufficient at using resources.
 Rather than flipping through books, YouTube videos or calling contractors to try to fix a home a plumbing problem, AI will collate and organise specific solutions for your specific situation and, depending on how much information access you’ve given it, will probably have anticipated the issue long before it becomes a problem.

 Maybe your AI future isn’t going to be a dystopia.
 Maybe it’s going to be a utopia

 Education will take on a whole new framework.
 Facts and information will be available even more readily than they are now, refined and tailored for you needs.
 But, more importantly, AIs will work with you like coaches to improve your use of that information, readily integrate new data and inputs into your life, and give you feedback about your progression to your goals.

 Businesses will have access to financial strategy AIs that can forecast many months or years ahead – utilising mass volumes of local and global economic data.
 Business finances will not be focused on maximising profit, but on maximising value.
 AIs will be able to suggest ways to leverage even small amounts of capital for maximum results.
 Bigger will not always be better.
 A small company with a smart AI will be able to accomplish far more than a big, well-funded enterprise working without AI.